k8svisual/docs/docs/ui.md

 ### Top section of screen

-The top of the screen provides the ability to create or select a snapshot, open help, configuration, and shutdown the application.
+The top of the screen provides the ability to create or select a snapshot, open help, configuration, and shutdown/close the application.

 <p align="center">
   <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/ui_top2.png">